theiterators/pekko-http-quickstart-java.g8/README.md

  ```

 This template will prompt for the following parameters.
 Press `Enter` if the default values suit you:
-- `name`: Becomes the name of the project.
+- `name`: Becomes the name of thre project.
 - `organisation`: Provides an organisation name for the project.
 - `akka-http-version`: Specifies which version of Akka HTTP should be used for this project.
 - `akka-version`: Specifies which version of Akka should be used for this project.